Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Minnesota has combined with its opponents to score more than 51 points just two times this season.
+- Minnesota and its opponents have combined for 51 points -- this matchup's point total -- just twice this season.

 - Bowling Green's games have yet to go over 51 points this season.

-- This contest's over/under is four points more than the 47 these two squads combine to allow per game this season.

-- The average total in Golden Gophers games this season is 56.5, 5.5 points more than Saturday's total of 51.

-- The 50.2 PPG average total in Falcons games this season is 0.8 points fewer than this game's over/under.
+- The combined points per game average of the two teams, 48, is three points fewer than Saturday's over/under.

+- The Golden Gophers and their opponents have scored an average of 56.5 points per game in 2021, 5.5 more than Saturday's total.

 Minnesota Stats and Trends